java-gnome 4.0.7, released 30 Apr 2008

 The following command will install the latest released version of the bindings library:

-# apt-get install java-gnome
+# sudo apt-get install libjava-gnome-java

 As java-gnome 4.0 is a completely new from-the-ground-up implementation, it depends on a very modern version of GLib, GTK, and the other libraries in the GNOME stack.
 Being the remarkable Linux distribution it is, Ubuntu typically ships very recent releases of GNOME, so you will certainly have all the necessary prerequisites on any recently installed or upgraded system.

-Contents copyright © 2006-2008 Operational Dynamics Consulting Pty Ltd, and Others.
+Contents copyright © 2006-2011 Operational Dynamics Consulting Pty Ltd, and Others.
 See AUTHORS file and source code history for the various files comprising this site for full details